 For the sixth time in a row, the arts and culture promotion prize The Power of the Arts is awarded to projects that use their artistic commitment to promote an open society.
-From over 100 submissions, the jury selected four award-winning projects, each of which makes diverse perspectives visible in its own way and thus reduces the distance between different realities of life.
+From over 100 submissions, the jury selected three award-winning projects, each of which makes diverse perspectives visible in its own way and thus reduces the distance between different realities of life.

 “The arts open up spheres of activity – beyond language and discourse – and develop integrative and culturally unifying powers in them.
 As a company, we are convinced that this is precisely how they can contribute to social cohesion,” says Claudia Oeking, Managing Director and Director External Affairs of Philip Morris GmbH.
 “The award-winning projects of The Power of the Arts 2022 give a voice to those who are often overlooked and overheard, and at the same time invite them to empathise with other realities of life.
 This is the basis for mutual respect and appreciation, which are necessary for the equal and democratic shaping of a diverse society.”

 The award winners at a glance: